Ahmed Chalabi

 For a decade, exiled Iraqi Ahmed Chalabi was America's chosen leader-to-be in a new Iraq.
 Championed by Pentagon neocons and objected to by the State Department, Chalabi received more than 100 million US taxpayer dollars as America's man designated to be leader of a new Iraqi government.
 But the State Department finally won out in its struggle with the Pentagon to dump Chalabi and his Iraqi National Congress, delivering Iraq to a competing exiled group, Dr. Iyad Allawi's Iraqi National Accord.

-Chalabi has repeatedly been cited as a source of false intelligence that led the U.S. to invade Iraq.
+Chalabi was repeatedly cited as a source of false intelligence that led the U.S. to invade Iraq.
 Chalabi fed false stories about Iraq's weapons capabilities to New York Times reporter Judith Miller, a story that the Times was later forced to publicly discount.

 The CIA may have questioned the authenticity of Iranian intelligence passed on to the U.S. by Chalabi, yet still this intelligence was used eagerly to promote the pro-war propaganda that so many in Congress and the nation bought into.
 And now it looks like the intelligence fed to Chalabi by Iran was deliberately falsified, but because it fit in so neatly with the neocon's determination to remake the entire Middle East, starting with a preemptive war against Iraq, it was received enthusiastically.

-Chalabi also wAs under investigation by the FBI for allegedly leaking U.S. intelligence information to Iran.
+His American backers suspected Chalabi was funneling intelligence to arch-foe Iran.
+Chalabi was also under investigation by the FBI for allegedly leaking U.S. intelligence information to Iran.
 He was suspected of telling the Iranians that the US had broken the code by which the US was learning information about their activities.
 According to former U.S. intelligence officials, this leak "could have caused serious damage to U.S. national seurity."
-The serious concern is that valuable and top-secret U.S. intelligence may well have gone in the other direction: to Iran with the help of Chalabi.
+The serious concern was that valuable and top-secret U.S. intelligence may well have gone in the other direction: to Iran with the help of Chalabi.
 These serious concerns led to the dumping of the heir apparent Chalabi, the arrest of his colleagues, and the raid on his home and headquarters to seize important documents.

 NEWSLETTER